 Over-threshing is the most common problem with combine thresher settings.
-Preferably the sunflower head will get to the straw walker and pass on through the combine in one or maybe two pieces, but broken heads can overload the cleaning shoe with small pieces of head and trash.
+Preferably the sunflower head will get to the straw walker and pass on through the combine in one two piece, but broken heads can overload the cleaning shoe with small pieces of head and trash.
 Experienced harvesters have learned to keep the cylinder speed slow (e.g. 250-450 rpm), but keep the concaves well open.
-Harvest at a reasonable ground speed when seed moisture is low (e.g. <15%), and use a minimum amount of air.
+Harvest at a reasonable ground speed (1.5-2.0 mph) when seed moisture is low (e.g. <15%), and use a minimum amount of air, but don't dump a bunch of confectionary pops in your seed bin either-that will hurt when you get socked for trash cleanout grading.
 As needed it is better to decrease concave clearance than increase cylinder speed to improve threshing.
+Harvesters also caution about fire hazards on your combine, especially if the crop is dry.
+Finally, to reduce gum problems arising from green heads, harvesters advise that and desiccant be sprayed east-west against the row pattern (sunflowers should be planted north-south because of the heads bending over after bloom).

-All the right harvesting equipment won=t stop significant harvest losses in a sunflower crop well past maturity.
+All the right harvesting equipment won't stop significant harvest losses in a sunflower crop well past maturity.
 Eventual bird damage, the manifestation of lodging due to stem weevil, potential storm damage, etc. are good reasons to be ready to harvest once sunflowers are mature.